henkla/SimplePasswordGenerator/README.md

 ```csharp
 var generator = new Generator(letters: "abc", numerics: "123", specials: "@#?");
 ```
+##### :bulb: Default password seed
-_:bulb: NOTE: the letters, numerics and specials provided by default (if none are provided in the constructor as shown above) are:_
+The letters, numerics and specials provided by default (if none are provided in the constructor as shown above) are:
 + _letters: **ABCDEFGHIJKLMNOPQRSTUVWXYZ**_
 + _numerics: **1234567890**_
 + _specials: **!@#$%&[]()=?+*-\_**_